How to find amazing camping spots in New Zealand

 Kiwi Holiday Parks

-Prices for these sites vary from $17.00 per adult to up to $22.00 per adult, per night.
+Kiwi Holiday Parks often have both powered and unpowered campsites for a low rate per night.
 The price includes the use of all park communal facilities, such as kitchen, showers/toilets and laundry.
 Some Parks do have coin-operated showers.

 Family Parks have a range of campgrounds in New Zealand and Australia.
 They have a minimum three-star rating and a range of accommodation from powered and unpowered sites for campervan rentals as well as on-site caravans, cabins and ensuite units.
 There are around 28 different campgrounds located around New Zealand.